-The analysis for 2017-2018 reveals the COUN Program is achieving consistency within scores on the MC and oral comprehensive exam.
+The analysis for Fall 2018 and Spring 2019 reveals the COUN Program is achieving consistency within scores on the MC and oral comprehensive exam.
 This shows program faculty are covering the designated CACREP standards in a defined and systematic manner that enhances student learning.
-For two academic years (i.e., 2016-2017, 2017-2018) students in the COUN Program have outperformed on the SLO.
+For three academic years (i.e., 2016-2017, 2017-2018, 2018-2019) students in the COUN Program have outperformed on the SLO.
 However, while the analysis indicates students are learning and achieving Acceptable (or Target) scores in the CACREP Core areas, there were two areas in which students achieved lower mean scores in general: (1) Human Growth and Development and (2) Assessment and Testing.
-To facilitate continuous growth, changes will be made within each of the classes where these two core areas are primarily covered.
-These changes are detailed in the Decision section below.

-Decision or Recommendation: The evidence indicates students are learning and achieving Acceptable (or Target) scores in the CACREP Core areas.
+In order to facilitate continuous growth, changes were made within each of the classes where these two core areas are primarily covered.
+However, this is a long-term goal.
+Students who enrolled in EPSY 5460 in the Fall of 2018 will take the MC or oral comprehensive exams in the Spring or Fall of 2020.
+Students who enroll in EPSY 5520 in the Fall of 2019 will take comp exams in the Spring of 2020.
+Based on the analysis of the results in 2018-2019, evidence indicates students are learning and achieving Acceptable (or Target) scores in the CACREP Core areas.
 The areas of noted strengths were Counseling/Helping Relationships and Group Counseling.
 There were two areas in which students had lower mean scores; these were Human Growth and Development and Analysis.